 Substitute host with your host header or domain name, and 203.0.113.15 with the IP address of your web server.

-This one-liner checks the SSL certificate expiration date, from the Linux command line using
+This one-liner checks the SSL certificate expiration date, from the Linux command line (Bash) using